ST MACHAR’S SCOTTISH EPISCOPAL CHURCH

 EVERYONE IS WELCOME AT SERVICES

 St Machar’s has friendly ecumenical links with other Church congregations in Bucksburn, Newhills and Dyce.
-As an example, a joint Christmas card was sent to every home in The Parish of Bucksburn Stoneywood from Bucksburn Stoneywood Church of Scotland and St Machar’s Episcopal Church also detailing all the festive services.
-We hold some events together notably the annual World Day of Prayer on the first Friday of March.
-Also we are keen to support The Living Well Project at Newhills Church (See item above on The Bishop’s Lent Appeal)
+As an example, Pentecost was celebrated this year as part of the ‘Thy Kingdom Come’ initiative.
+Rev. Dr Nigel Parker co-ordinated an ecumenical service at Newhills Church of Scotland.
+St Machar’s Episcopal Church took part as did Dyce Parish Church and Bucksburn Stoneywood Church of Scotland.
+We already hold some regular events together notably the annual World Day of Prayer on the first Friday of March.
+Also we have links with The Living Well Project at Newhills Church (See item above on The Bishop’s Lent Appeal)

 Choral Evensong on 26 August 2018 (Photo courtesy of Mrs Jenny Coleman)